 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

 1 30-Day Public Non- The draft plan was No comments were All comments were

 Comment targeted/broad made available for received. accepted.

 community public comment for

 30 days from May 15

 through June 15,

 2020.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Hearing Public Hearing Non- targeted/broad community Targeted Outreach A public hearing was held on June 11, 2020 to gather comments from the public.
-Citizen Advisory Comments were received on community needs Comments were All comments were accepted.
-All comments were meetings were held to collect targeted stakeholder input. received on community needs accepted.
-4 Public Hearing Targeted Outreach Four community focus groups were held on the topics of affordable housing, services, landlord relations, and the real estate market between March 4 and 6, 2020.
-Affordable housing that is decent and safe is top of mind for many of the participants across all of the focus groups.
-Substandard rental properties, vacant lots, dilapidated structures was a common theme All comments were accepted.
-5 Public Hearing Non-targeted / broad outreach A public hearing was held on June 23, 2020 for comments and adoption of the plan by City Council.
-Comments were received on community needs All comments were accepted and Resolution 56-2020 was adopted.
+2 Public Hearing Non- A public hearing was Comments were All comments were

+targeted/broad held on June 11, 2020 received on accepted.

+community to gather comments community needs

+from the public.

+3 Public Hearing Targeted Outreach Citizen Advisory Comments were All comments were

+meetings were held received on accepted.

+to collect targeted community needs

+stakeholder input.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) response/attendance comments received and reasons applicable) Community Online Survey Non-targeted outreach/broad community An online community survey was open from February 10 to March 10, 2020.
-The survey was available in English and Spanish.
-A total of fifty-four (54) responses were received.
-The survey explored issues related to housing choice, barriers and challenges facing respondents related to housing, and explored the ways in which people had experienced discrimination.
-The priority challenge for those responding to the survey was the cost of housing at 69%.
-The physical condition of their neighborhoods and the crime that often comes with abandoned buildings was also something All comments were accepted.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+response/ attendance comments received and reasons applicable)

+4 Public Hearing Targeted Outreach Four community Affordable housing All comments were

+focus groups were that is decent and accepted.

+held on the topics of safe is top of mind

+affordable housing, for many of the

+services, landlord participants across

+relations, and the all of the focus

+real estate market groups.

+between March 4 Substandard rental

+and 6, 2020. properties, vacant

+lots, dilapidated

+structures was a

+common theme

+5 Public Hearing Non- A public hearing was Comments were All comments were

+targeted/broad held on June 23, 2020 received on accepted and

+community for comments and community needs Resolution 56-2020

+adoption of the plan was adopted.

+by City Council.

+6 30-Day Public Non- An online community A total of fifty-four All comments were

+Comment targeted/broad survey was open (54) responses accepted.

+community from February 10 to were received.
+The

+March 10, 2020.
+The survey explored

+survey was available issues related to

+in English and housing choice,

+Spanish. barriers and

+challenges facing

+respondents

+related to housing,

+and explored the

+ways in which

+people had

+experienced

+discrimination.
+The

+priority challenge

+for those

+responding to the

+survey was the cost

+of housing at 69%.

+The physical

+condition of their

+neighborhoods and

+the crime that

+often comes with

+abandoned

+buildings was also

+something that was

+of concern for over

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) and reasons 7 Stakeholder Targeted outreach The City contacted The interviews All comments were Interviews ten stakeholders for their local perspective on issues address in the Consolidated Plan. explored issues related to housing, public services, economic development, infrastructure, community revitalization, fair housing, and fair housing choice. accepted.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) half of respondents (58%).
+7 30-Day Public Comment Targeted outreach The City contacted ten stakeholders for their local perspective on issues address in the Consolidated Plan.
+The interviews explored issues related to housing, public services, economic development, infrastructure, community revitalization, fair housing, and fair housing choice.
+All comments were accepted.
+8 7+ Day Public Comment Non- targeted/broad community The draft plan of the Substantial Amendments was made available for 7 days from December 20th through December 29th, 2020.
+No comments were received.
+All comments were accepted.